What is Early Childhood Education?

 When it comes to entering the field, National University’s Bachelor of Arts in Early Childhood Education is a powerful tool.
 Common roles that this degree can qualify you for include:

-• Childcare center aide: Prior to entering the formal school setting, many children learn and are cared for in daycares, after-school programs, and similar environments.
-With a bachelor’s in early childhood education, you will typically qualify to work as an aide in one of these childcare centers.
+• Childcare centers: Prior to entering the formal school setting, many children learn and are cared for in daycares, after-school programs, and similar environments.
+With a bachelor’s in early childhood education, you will typically qualify to work in one of these childcare centers.
 While a bachelor’s is not always required, the degree can set you apart when applying for jobs, and prepare you to excel once you secure the position.

 • Preschool teacher: Preschool is often a child’s first introduction to structured education.
-As a preschool teacher, you are responsible for instructing children under the age of 5 in the motor, social, and language skills they will need to succeed in kindergarten.
+As a preschool teacher, you are responsible for the education and care of children from birth to age 5 to include the social, emotional, cognitive and physical skills needed to succeed in Kindergarten.
 Demand for educators qualified to fill this role is on the rise.
-According to the Bureau of Labor Statistics, the number of positions for preschool teachers is expected to increase by 10 percent between 2016 and 2026 – a faster-than-average rate in the U.S.
+According to the Bureau of Labor Statistics, the number of positions for preschool teachers is expected to grow 4 percent from 2023 to 2033 – about as fast as average for all occupations.

 • Preschool or childcare center director: Interested in leading?
 Another early childhood education role growing in popularity is that of preschool or childcare center director.
-The BLS predicts that demand for these leadership roles will rise by 11 percent between 2016 and 2026.
 In addition to prior work experience, you may need a master’s degree in early childhood education to apply for some of these positions.

 Your Early Childhood Education Degree